 - False positive rate: How much noise versus signal in production CI/CD?

 Why this matters: Most tools perform well on isolated file review.
 Enterprise teams need tools that handle architectural context across hundreds of thousands of files.
+Cortex's 2026 benchmark report found that incidents per pull request increased by 23.5% year-over-year, even as PRs per author increased by 20%.
+Code is shipping faster.
+The review quality isn't keeping up.

 1. SonarQube Community Edition

-What's the setup experience?
+What's the Setup Experience?

 Monorepo support requires explicit per-project configuration rather than automatic detection.
 This adds complexity but produces reliable results once configured.

-SonarQube Community Edition pros
+SonarQube Community Edition Pros

 - Predictable rule-based detection: No AI hallucinations, no probabilistic guessing.
 When SonarQube flags something, it's based on deterministic rules you can audit and customize.

-SonarQube Community Edition cons
+SonarQube Community Edition Cons

 - Not AI-powered: Requires complementary solutions for contextual analysis.
-Consider Semgrep for custom security rules, and Ollama-powered review tools for AI-driven insights.
+Consider Semgrep for custom security rules and Ollama-powered review tools for AI-driven insights.

 Pricing

-- Community Edition: Free, self-hosted
+- Community Edition: Free, self-hosted (LGPL-3.0)

 2. PR-Agent (Qodo)

-What's the setup experience?
+What's the Setup Experience?

-PR-Agent pros
+PR-Agent Pros

-PR-Agent cons
+PR-Agent Cons

 - Self-hosted runner requirement: GitHub-hosted runners can't access localhost Ollama.
 Additional infrastructure complexity.